-The National Health Care for the Homeless Council’s fact sheets answer frequent questions about homelessness, medical respite care, policy, and research.
-Use them with new staff and volunteers, during governing board orientation, meetings with your legislators, as part of your agency’s press kit, or with your community partners and collaborators.
+The National Health Care for the Homeless Council’s fact sheets answer frequently asked questions about homelessness, medical respite care, policy, and research.
+Use them with new staff and volunteers, during governing board orientations, meetings with your legislators, as part of your agency’s press kits, or with your community partners and collaborators.

 A one-page resource for HIV/AIDS prevention and treatment resources available through the National HCH Council’s website.

 HCH program fact sheet | May 2011; HCH Fact Sheet 2013

 History, financing, and requirements of the health care for the homeless program.
 Use to educate community and government leaders about our program.

 Harm Reduction: Preparing People for Change | April 2010